tindzk/blog/articles/raspberry-pi-ssd.md

 To run the simulations for my MSc thesis, I also overclocked the CPU to 2 GHz which improves the performance.
 A [heatsink](https://thepihut.com/products/aluminium-armour-heatsink-case-for-raspberry-pi-4) was necessary to keep the temperature under control.

 # SSD problems
 The entire setup has been running stable for two months — until today.
 I set out to copy 20 GB to the external drive via NFS.
 The `cp` command worked fine for a few minutes, but stopped suddenly.
-Checking the kernel logs with `dmesg`, I was with presented with a long list of errors, the first ones being:
+Checking the kernel logs with `dmesg`, I was presented with a long list of errors, the first ones being:

 ```
 [347246.330762] usb 2-2: USB disconnect, device number 2